rfloarea/rfloarea/README.md

 - 👋 Hi, I’m @rfloarea
-- 👀 I’m interested in learning and building stuff
+- 👀 I like to learn and learn how to learn.
-- 🌱 I’m currently learning about coding and building things that do stuff
+- 🌱 I’m currently learning how to code and learning how to learn how to code.
-- 💞️ I’m looking to collaborate on coding stuff
-- 📫 How to reach me: not sure yet
+- 📫 How to reach me: not sure yet, we're looking into it

 <!---
 rfloarea/rfloarea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.